 They will be raising money for a charity close to the hearts of the school’s parents and staff, Holidays For Heroes Jersey, whose 10th anniversary falls that week.
 The charity provides free holidays on the island to any member or past member of HM Armed Forces with injuries, in mind or body, attributable to their service.
 The children will be raising awareness and celebrating with them.

 Hamish McCarthy, Taunton School’s Long Distance swimming coach, said: “This is the most challenging swim yet because of the massive tides that make the 41 mile swim possible in an average of 10 hours.
 Also the large Atlantic swell experience around the north of the island and Grosnez Point means there will be large waves for our swimmers to contend with.
 There will be very strong currents and tidal races to get through but I am confident that this group of swimmers can do it.”

 In May, the school’s Prep and Pre-Prep undertook a Jersey Challenge swimathon in the school’s swimming pool when all the children swam as many lengths as they could in 30 minutes and raised £1700 for the charity.

-Open water swimming has become hugely popular at Taunton School over the last two years with pupils swimming across the English Channel, The Solent and The Bosporous aswell as taking part in The Henley Classic swim, The St Micheal’s Mount swim and Clevedon Long swim, amongst other challenges.
+Open water swimming has become hugely popular at Taunton School over the last two years with pupils swimming across the English Channel, The Solent and The Bosporous as well as taking part in The Henley Classic swim, The St Michael’s Mount swim and Clevedon Long swim, amongst other challenges.